François de Mailly: Biography

 Born at Nesle, he had ultramontane views, and was a stern opponent of Jansenism.
 He was a critic of Jean Meslier.

 On 11 May 1698, he was consecrated bishop by Toussaint de Forbin de Janson, Bishop of Beauvais, with Gabriel de Roquette, Bishop of Autun, and François Chevalier de Saulx, Bishop of Alès, serving as co-consecrators.

-He was Archbishop of Arles from 1697, then Archbishop of Reims from 1710.
+He was Archbishop of Arles from 1697 to 1710, and then Archbishop of Reims from 1710.